-Results

-Maximum entropy
+Results Maximum entropy

-Within statistical physics, the maximum entropy principle relates randomness in low-level units (e.g., cells) to the properties of the assembly (e.g., a multicellular group).
+Within statistical physics, the maximum entropy principle relates randomness in low-level units (e.g. cells) to the properties of the assembly (e.g. a multicellular group).
 It works by enumerating all low-level configurations that conform to a set of constraints.
 Any particular group-level property can be generated by many different low-level configurations, but some group-level properties may correspond to more low-level configurations than others.
 Those that are generated by many configurations are more likely to be observed than those that correspond to relatively few configurations; in this way, the maximum entropy principle allows one to calculate the probability of observing different group properties, given a set of constraints.
 Multicellular groups obey a simple but universal constraint: each group has some total volume, V. This volume can be divided into N pieces, where N is the total number of cells.
-Each piece is associated with a particular cell, and the N pieces must sum to the total volume of the group, $V = \sum{i} v{i}$, for i = 1, 2, ..., N. Using this constraint, and assuming no correlations, one can predict the most likely distribution of volumes for the N pieces.
-This approach has been successfully used to predict the distribution of free volumes within granular materials and foams (Aste and Di Matteo, 2008; Katgert and Van Hecke, 2010).
-Here we use it to predict the distribution of cellular free volumes in the absence of spatial correlations in cell positions.
+Each piece is associated with a particular cell, and the N pieces must sum to the total volume of the group, $V = \sum_i v_i$ , for i = 1, 2, ..., N. Using this constraint, and assuming no correlations, one can predict the most likely distribution of volumes for the N pieces.
+This approach has been successfully used to predict the distribution of free volumes within granular materials and foams (Aste and Di Matteo, 2008; Katgert and van Hecke, 2010).
+Here, we use it to predict the distribution of cellular free volumes in the absence of spatial correlations in cell positions.

 Consider the ensemble of all possible cellular configurations in a simple group.
-As first derived by (Aste and Di Matteo, 2008) and (Aste et al., 2007) for granular materials, the maximum entropy probability distribution p(v) of cell neighborhood volumes within V is the modified gamma distribution where \bar{v} is the mean cell neighborhood volume, v_c is the minimum cell neighborhood volume, $\Gamma(k)$ is the gamma function, and $k \equiv (\bar{v} - v_c)^2 / \sigma_v^2$ is a shape parameter that is defined by v_c , \bar{v} , and the variance of the cell neighborhood volumes, σ_v^2 .
+As first derived by Aste and Di Matteo, 2008 and Aste et al., 2007 for granular materials, the maximum entropy probability distribution p(v) of cell neighborhood volumes within V is the modified gamma distribution where $\bar{v}$ is the mean cell neighborhood volume, $v_c$ is the minimum cell neighborhood volume, $\Gamma(k)$ is the gamma function, and $k \equiv (\bar{v} - v_c)^2 / \sigma_v^2$ is a shape parameter that is defined by $v_c$ , $\bar{v}$ , and the variance of the cell neighborhood volumes, $\sigma_v^2$ .
 This distribution is expected if cell neighborhood volumes are determined independently of each other (while still conforming to the total volume constraint).
 In other words, volumes must be set randomly; correlations between the size of separate volumes will lead to deviations from maximum entropy predictions.
 If this condition holds, then maximum entropy volume distribution predictions should be valid, regardless of other geometric or structural details.
 For example, maximum entropy statistics hold in granular materials, despite the fact that they must obey strict force and torque balance conditions (Aste and Di Matteo, 2008; Snoeijer et al., 2004; Bi et al., 2015a).
 Further, the same approach applies to groups with a constraint on total area or length; this does not change the result, and V can be replaced by A or L without other modifications.
+However, we would not expect this prediction to necessarily hold for confluent cell layers (i.e. packing fraction $\phi \approx 1$ ), since in general cell size is a highly regulated process; when cells tile space, the cell neighborhood volume distribution will strongly correlate with the the cell size distribution.

-$$p(v) = \frac{k^k}{\Gamma(k)} \frac{(v - v_c)^{k-1}}{(\bar{v} - v_c)^k} \exp\left(-k\frac{v - v_c}{\bar{v} - v_c}\right)$$ (1)
+$$p(v) = \frac{k^k}{\Gamma(k)} \frac{(v - v_c)^{k-1}}{(\overline{v} - v_c)^k} \exp\left(-k\frac{v - v_c}{\overline{v} - v_c}\right)$$ (1)